 This conference covered a multitude of themes, with a multitude of approaches, in multitude of contexts, by a multitude of speakers, using a personal and praxis orientated approach.
 The reflection was rigorous, personal and practical.
 The participants left enriched by the experience of the papers and dialogue.
 They also have the possibility of bibliographic material, which will help the Churches, missionaries and agencies to approach mission in Central and Eastern Europe in a more theologically coherent way and be more practically equipped to fulfil this task.

 For more information contact: Dr. Dorottya Nagy (dorotti@hotmail.com)

+For more information on CEEAMS: www.ceeams.org